Danish22/HashGeek-FullCalendar/README.md

-# Project Title

-Hasgeek's Event Calandar.
+# Hasgeek's Event Calandar built with FullCalendar.

 A basic interface built with FullCalendar.io to display events and confereces from two different data sources and custom attribtes (Extended Props).